rsh/rockbox-themes/README.md

 # TODO

-- [ ] Put screenshots in the README.
+- [ ] Work on Max, add screenshots
 - [ ] Once the theme stabilizes, submit it to the Rockbox website.
 - [ ] The smallest text in the theme is fuzzy.
 Find an alternative font to replace 15-VictorMono that looks sharper, doesn't require anti-aliasing at such a small size.